Why it’s a good idea for a bachelorette party

 What’s on my phone?

 - Very similar to the “What’s in my bag?” game above.
 Simply use a scoresheet based on common through to not so common things you’d find on someone’s phone.
 So maybe one point for apps like Facebook or a photo of a meal and five points for things like a photo editing app or a video of an animal etc. You can make this a little raunchier by adding things like ten points for a “sexy photo” – obviously this has to be one they are willing to show to an independent judge like the B2B.
 Or even ten points for a junk email advertising some sort of ‘appendage’ enlargement or “happy pill”.
-You can download the family-friendly version of this game as a handy printable if you sign up for How to Hen’s basic subscription.
+You can download the family-friendly version of this game at the How to Hen Etsy Shop

-Most importantly, while it’s fun to push the boat out a little, try not to do anything that will genuinely upset or offend anyone, especially the B2B.
+Most importantly, while it’s fun to push the boat out a little, try not to do anything that will genuinely upset or offend anyone, especially the Bride.

 Good luck and Happy Henning!